-- They result in worse long-term outcomes
+- They result in worse long-term outcomes1

-- They are debilitatingly habit forming
+- They are debilitatingly habit forming2 3 4

-- They cause unpredictable violence
+- They cause unpredictable violence5 6

 These insights were apparently just the tip of the iceberg.
 Several years into the horror stories of patient experiences and new relationships with grassroots activists, I am left wondering.
 What on earth are these meds?
 How could biochemistry have ever manifested molecules capable of derailing, distorting, and suppressing the human experience to this extent?